bonjoursoftware/mycollections/README.md

 Bonjour Software's MyCollections is a web application that helps keep track of collections of any kind.

-This project serves as a showcase that demonstrates the entire software development lifecycle of a microservice that runs in the cloud.
+This project serves as a showcase that demonstrates the development of a microservice that runs in the cloud.

 ## Technology stack